-Big Sky Resort opened with a bang for the 2022-23 winter ski season!
+Big Sky Resort is gearing up for the ’23/24 winter ski season!
 With so much snow, skiers and snowboarders from all over are keen to ride the slopes of Big Sky Resort, ranked one the “Best Ski Resorts in the West”, but the fun doesn’t end on the ski slopes.
 If you’re looking to fill your winter bucket list with fun outdoor activities and unique alpine experiences on and off the ski slopes, Big Sky Montana is a destination that has it all.

 1. Ski the Slopes at Big Sky Resort